C-Achard/MIPLab-TeamCEE-DeepLearningforBiomed/README.md

         Drive                            # Main directory

         ├── subjects_all.tar.gz          # Full dataset, put in DATA folder
-        ├── INTERPRETABILITY             # Interpretability results, mostly .mat files used for the visualisation ├── WEIGHTS                      # Weights of the models from the best runs ├── Misc files                   # Miscellaneous files for plots
+        ├── INTERPRETABILITY             # Interpretability results, mostly .mat files used for the visualisation.
+Place within the `notebooks/results` folder
+        ├── WEIGHTS                      # Weights of the models from the best runs ├── Misc files                   # Miscellaneous files for plots.
+Place within the `notebooks` folder

 ## Directory Layout